bertrandom/appcfg/readme.md

     mysecret: wellknown
 ```

-By default, none of those config files will be used.
+By default, none of these config files will be used.
 However, an environment can be specified by setting the `ENV` environment variable (alternatively, `PY_ENV` or `ENVIRONMENT` are also supported).
 In this case, the configuration options from the corresponding config file will be merged into the ones from `default.yml`.
 If, for instance, `ENV` is set to `production`, the config dict returned from `get_config()` will contain all the values from `default.yml`, but `config["databases"]["mongo"]["host"]` will be set to `mongodb` instead of `localhost`.